-You should also set your "file mask" or "umask" to 022 when transferring files via SFTP.
+You should also set y=the "port" to 22 when transferring files via SFTP.

 PHP and CGI Scripts

-Running CGI and PHP scripts from your home directory can lead to your personal or BSOE web files being compromised.
+Running CGI and PHP scripts from your home directory can lead to your web files being compromised.
 PHP and CGI scripts that you create run with your permissions and ownership.
 These programs could potentially expose any files or information in your home directory to the outside world.

 <?php Header("Content-Type: text/plain"); echo "Hello!\n"; ?>